zepi/unicode/README.md

 # unicode
-A library with all unicode blocks.
-For every block the library contains the english and the german name as well as the start and end code and the regex pattern to match the block.
+A PHP library with all unicode blocks.
+For every block the library contains the English and the German name as well as the start and end value and the regex pattern to match the block.

 ```text
 composer require zepi/unicode